 Learning Journey Map

-We presented our solutions to our clients in the spring presentation and after the presentation, we discussed with them and we agreed that there is a gap in the amount of support for reading texts outside of the isolated decoding exercises in the software program.
-We finally agreed on designing an interactive story-telling robot.
+We presented our ideas to our clients in the spring presentation and we agreed with them that there is a gap in the amount of support for reading texts outside of the isolated decoding exercises in the software program.
+After evaluating those ideas using feasibility-impact matrix, we finally agreed on designing an interactive story-telling web app which combines texts with decoding exercises.

 Continuing from our spring research, we pursued these guiding principles in our summer prototyping and used them as evaluations of success: